Quarry land value methodology is one of the most contentious issues in quarry valuation.

 Having been involved in several litigation matters that centered around the issue of quarry land value, it seems that the simplicity of this issue tends to become lost in a quagmire of unnecessary complication by otherwise rationally thinking people.

-From my experience, it appears to me that the source of these unnecessary complications and the errors that inevitably result stem from either the failure to understand or the refusal to recognize the basic fact that quarry land, in and of itself, is the source of its value.
+From my experience, it appears to me that the source of these unnecessary complications and the errors that inevitably results, stem from either the failure to understand or the refusal to recognize the basic fact that quarry land, in and of itself, is the source of its own value.

 Let me explain.

 Before I get too deep into the woods on this topic, let's start with understanding that the classical and universally accepted definition of the term "real estate" is the tangible aspect of land.
-While this definition varies slightly depending on its source, this is the definition we'll use here.
+While the specific definition varies slightly depending on its source, this is the definition we'll use here.

 It's important to distinguish between the tangible aspect of "real estate" which is the land, and the term, "real property," which refers to the intangible rights associated with the various interests to the use and ownership of the tangible real estate.

 Let's also clearly understand that the purpose of an appraisal is NOT an appraisal of the tangible real estate, but an appraisal of the specifically identified real property rights associated with the identified parcel of real estate as referenced in USPAP Standards-Rule 1-2(e)(ii).